cstrelioff/chrisstrelioffws-sandbox/2014/10/24/inferring_probabilities_a_second_example_of_bayesian_calculations.rst

 Likelihood
 ----------

-Our starting point is to connect the data :math:`D` to our assumptions about the probability of a :math:`0` or a :math:`1`.
-For example, the probability of :math:`D`, without being specific about the value of :math:`p_{0}`, can be
+My starting point is to write down the probability of the data series *as if I knew the probability of a* :math:`0` *or a* :math:`1`.
+Of course I don't know these probabilities-- finding these probabilities is our goal-- but trust me, this is leading somewhere useful.
+For example, the probability of our example data series, without being specific about the value of :math:`p_{0}`, can be
 written:

 .. math::